airbnb/streamalert/docs/source/rules.rst

 ``req_subkeys`` is optional; it defines the required sub-keys that must exist in the incoming record in order for the rule to be evaluated.

-This feature should be avoided, but is useful if you defined a loose schema to trade flexibility for safety; see `Schemas <conf-schemas.html#json-example-osquery>`_.
+This feature should be avoided, but it is useful if you defined a loose schema to trade flexibility for safety; see `Schemas <conf-schemas.html#json-example-osquery>`_.

 Examples::